Age-related vision changes happen to many people as they grow older. But eye problems aren't something you should simply

 Photodynamic therapy destroys blood vessels in the eye that are leaking and damaging vision.

-Your doctor may recommend taking certain vitamins and minerals – including zinc, vitamins C, E, and lutein and zeaxanthin -- in specific doses to slow down AMD when it’s still in its early stages.
+Your doctor may recommend you take certain vitamins and minerals -- including zinc, vitamins C and E, and lutein and zeaxanthin -- in specific doses to slow down AMD when it’s still in its early stages.